dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 ### Guided practice ("We do")

-Now we're going to work with arrays together.
+Now we're going to work with strings together.

-``var vegetables=["broccoli", "kale", "tomato"]``
+``var dory = "Hey, look, balloons.
+It is a party.";`

-1. How do I print out the second vegetable?
+1. How do I print out the length of the string?
-2. How do I change the first vegetable?
+2. How do I print out the first and last character of the string?
-3. How do I find the length of our array?
+3. How do I print out the index of the letter "b"?
-4. How do I find the last vegetable in our array?
+4. How do I separate the first sentence from the second?
+I want each sentence in its own variable and then I want to print each of those two variables.
-5. How do I find the last vegetable in any array?
+5. How do I print the sentence in upper case form?
+In lower case?
-6. How do I add one vegetable to the beginning of our array?
+6. How do I replace the word "balloons" with the word "sprinkles" and print it?
-7. How do I add one vegetable to the end of our array?
+7. How do I add the sentence "Like it's 1999.    " to the end of the string and print it?
-7. How do I remove one vegetable from the beginning of our array?
-8. How do I remove one vegetable from the end of our array?
+8. How do I remove the white space at the end of the sentence and print it?
-9. How do I select the first two vegetables from our array?
-10. Let's make another vegetables array.
-How do I concatenate it to our original array?
-11. How do I print each vegetable in our array without having to access each one individually?

 ### Independent practice ("You do")

-Write an array containing your five favorite songs.
+Consider the following string:

+``var buzz = "This is an intergalactic emergency.
+I need to commandeer your vessel to Sector 12.";``

-1. Print out the third song.
+1. Print out the length of the string.
-2. Change the first song.
+2. Print out the first and last character of the string.
-3. Find the length of your array.
+3. Print out the index of the letter "b".
-4. Find the last song in your array.
-5. Add one song to the beginning of your array.
+4. Separate the first sentence from the second.
+Put each sentence in its own variable and then print each of those two variables.
+5. Print the sentence in upper case form?
+In lower case.
+6. Replace the word "balloons" with the word "sprinkles" and print it.
-6. Add one song to the end of your array.
+7. Add the sentence "Like it's 1999.    " to the end of the string and print it.
-7. Remove one song from the beginning of your array.
-8. Remove one song from the end of your array.
+8. Remove the white space at the end of the sentence and print it.
-9. Select the first two songs from your array.
-10. Make another songs array.
-Concatenate it to  your original array.
-11. Print each song in your array without having to access each one individually.

 #### Exit ticket